Based on the feedback regarding Multiple Choice Questions, we decided to respond to one of its downsides by releasing a new task type.

 Where can I find Multiple Response Tasks?

-While we do have plans to release Multiple Response Tasks in the future, for now, the only way to have an MRQ Task is to create a Custom Task by yourself.
+While we do have plans to release Multiple Response Tasks in the future, for now, the only way to have an MRQ Task is to create an Exclusive Task by yourself.

 MRQ Editor is very similar to the currently existing MCQ Editor, with the main difference being that you can pick as many correct answers as you want

 If you decide that a Multiple Choice Task would be better while you've already created a Multiple Response Task already, or vice versa, you can convert your task to the other one at any time now.

 This also means that you can duplicate an existing Multiple Choice Task as a custom Multiple Choice Task and then convert this custom task into a Multiple Response Task and adjust it accordingly.